Hilal1782/MLH_GHW_AI-ML/Data_Structure-Linked_List/README.md

 ## Linked List in Python
 A linked list is a linear data structure where each node contains a reference to an object and a reference to the next node in the list.
-In this implementation, the linked list is implemented as a singly linked list.
+In this implementation, the linked list is implemented as a _singly linked list_.

 ### Class Definition
 The linked list implementation is defined in a class called `LinkedList`.
 The class contains the following methods: